 The base is wide enough and the bottom spout small enough that I could use this dripper with every mug and server I have at home.
 At the bottom are three small holes that are remnants of the slip casting process used in production.
 The glossy glaze is easy to clean, but not too slippery to hold.
 Small imperfections are beautiful reminders of the handmade nature of this product.

-The strong structure and timeless aesthetics will make this dipper very long-lasting.
+The strong structure and timeless aesthetics will make this dripper very long-lasting.
 In the worst case that this dripper breaks, it can be recycled at a speciality recycler that handles porcelain.

 Using a Kalita 155 ruffled filter, I achieved very consistent, sweet, clear cups of coffee.
 I used the pulse method recommended by Etkin.
 It’s the same method I use for other flat-bottom brewers like the Kalita Wave.